valhuber/LogicBank/README.md

 It's also incredibly repetitive - you often get the feeling you're doing the same thing over and over.

-You're right.
+And you're right.
 It's because backend logic follows patterns of "what" is supposed to happen.
 And your code is the "how".
 Suddenly, a simple cocktail napkin specification explodes into a massive amount of legacy code:

 <figure><img src="images/overview/rules-vs-code.png" width="800"></figure>